MicrosoftDocs/memdocs/memdocs/intune/fundamentals/help-desk-operators.md

 The troubleshooting pane lets help desk operators and Intune administrators view user information to address user help requests.
 Organizations that include a help desk can assign the [Help desk operator role](../fundamentals/role-based-access-control.md#built-in-roles) to a group of Intune users.
 The help desk operator role can use the **Troubleshooting + support** pane help end users.

 The **Troubleshooting + support** pane provides three options:
-- [Guided scenarios](../fundamentals/guided-scenarios-overview.md) to provid a customized series of steps centered around one end-to-end use-case.
+- [Guided scenarios](../fundamentals/guided-scenarios-overview.md) to provide a customized series of steps centered around one end-to-end use-case.
 - **Troubleshooting** to help determine any issues with **Assignments**, **App protection status**, and **Enrollment failures**.
-- [Help and support](/mem/get-support?toc=%2Fmem%2Fintune%2Ffundamentals%2Ftoc.json&bc=%2Fmem%2Fintune%2Ffundamentals%2Fbreadcrumb%2Ftoc.json) to provides global technical, pre-sales, billing, and subscription support for device management cloud-based services related to Intune.
+- [Help and support](/mem/get-support?toc=%2Fmem%2Fintune%2Ffundamentals%2Ftoc.json&bc=%2Fmem%2Fintune%2Ffundamentals%2Fbreadcrumb%2Ftoc.json) to provide global technical, pre-sales, billing, and subscription support for device management cloud-based services related to Intune.

 Details about the issue and suggested remediation steps can help administrators and help desk operators troubleshoot problems.
 Certain enrollment issues aren't captured and some errors might not have remediation suggestions.